 43. Assessment of historic physical integrity related to significance: The building has suffered some loss of integrity due to multiple moves and some loss of original detail.
-The aspects of design and workmanship have been impacted by the loss of the porch and shed volume, however there are few other alterations and the main form is intact.
+The aspects of design and workmanship have been impacted by the loss of the porch and shed volume, however there are few other alterations, and the main form is intact.
 The aspect of materials is generally intact.
 The siding, windows and trim details are original, based on available historic photos.
-The aspects of feeling and association are strong.
+The aspect association has been seriously impacted by the removal of the building from its original mine site, however the sense of feeling is somewhat bolstered by its original materials and design pattern, which area still indicative of the time period.
 The aspects of location and setting are completely degraded, first by the move and second by the current storage location.
-As a result of the loss of integrity, the building is not eligible for State or National designation.
-Due to the significance and uniqueness of this building, relocation and preservation would be a valuable contribution to a local preservation program.
+As a result of the loss of integrity, the building is not eligible for National Register designation.
+It may be eligible for the State Register under Criterion C as an important example of an early 20th century wood frame mining office.
+It should be included in a local preservation program, due to the significance and uniqueness of this building.
+The relocation of the building to a permanent site would be a valuable contribution to the community.